randomtest2378/open-genmoji/README.md

 <br>

-At its core, Open Genmoji is simply a LoRA file, finetuned based on thousands of Apple emojis, that teaches an image generation model to create emojis.
+At its core, Open Genmoji is simply a LoRA file (available on [HuggingFace](https://huggingface.co/EvanZhouDev/open-genmoji)), finetuned based on thousands of Apple emojis, that teaches an image generation model to create emojis.
 Anywhere you can add a LoRA onto an image generation model, you can use Open Genmoji.

 Open Genmoji also comes with a built special metaprompt, known as [Open Genmoji Prompt Assist](#prompt-assist) to help you create the perfect prompt to make any emoji you want.